Content is loading...

 Start expressing milk before offering your breast.
 This will start the flow of milk and gives your baby an immediate reward.
 You can also offer your baby something to suck before offering to nurse so that they’re ready to feed.

-If your baby has a sore mouth, you can giving them frozen expressed milk in a clean cloth or muslin.
+If your baby has a sore mouth, you can try giving them frozen expressed milk in a clean cloth or muslin.
 The clean cloth or muslin will prevent injury to your baby's mouth.
 The frozen expressed milk can help numb and cool their mouths before feeding.
 This can be especially useful for teething babies.

 Last reviewed: 1 November, 2023